Contents

 As a student, you can qualify for a credit card with your financial institution, usually for a lower rate than a traditional credit card.
 This is valid while you’re in school and for an allotted period of time after that.

-No-fee credit cards are the average credit card that most people start with.
-A lot of them offer rewards as well as other great incentives.
-Many of these kinds of cards come in the form of store credit cards and offer specific rewards on purchases at that store.
+No-fee credit cards are the type of credit card most people start with.
+Many of them offer rewards and other great incentives.
+Many of these cards are store credit cards and offer specific rewards on purchases at that store.
 Lastly, business credit cards are only available to those who own a business and meet any other specified requirements.

 Cash Advance Rates